 (Kind of reminds me of teenagers texting, to be honest!)

-Is it dialogue?
 Yes.
 Is it adding meaningfully to a story?
 Not so much.
 We talked about all the things dialogue can help an author do…this list is just a smattering of ideas–certainly it is not meant to be all-inclusive, but I think it’s interesting for students to see that dialogue has a purpose–and they can experiment with these as they begin drafting!

 In fact, as I read my read aloud now, I will highlight certain examples of dialogue for us to consider how it is helping the author convey the big ideas of the story.
 There are TONS of great examples in Number the Stars, our current read aloud!
 I think it’s really valuable for students to realize that writers are intentional with things like this–and that understanding this can help them not only improve their WRITING–but understand their reading more deeply as well.

 The next thing I wanted to review is the actual “rules” for punctuating dialogue.
 We had done lessons on this earlier this year, but it is definitely something that needs lots of repetition.
-We reviewed by using the following anchor chart and I put up several examples of dialogue.
+Next, we reviewed by using the following anchor chart and I put up several examples of dialogue.
 We highlighted each of these features with different colors.
 I forgot to take a picture of that!
 Sorry!

 After we had reviewed, I wanted to model some dialogue writing with my own “think alouds” to show how to punctuate it.
-I pulled out my dialogue writing cards that we had used earlier this year and told my students that we were going to get creative.
-I reminded them of how SERIOUS our historical fiction stories are–so this was our chance to let loose a little!
+First, I pulled out my dialogue writing cards that we had used earlier this year and told my students that we were going to get creative.
+Next, I reminded them of how SERIOUS our historical fiction stories are–so this was our chance to let loose a little!

 We then went back to our groups to discuss what the lifeguard could say back–and we had so much fun!
 I then had the students try their own versions of this same dialogue–with the reminder to be appropriate!